The Baptism on the Savica: Creation and publication

-The poem was written in the Bohorič alphabet from July 1835 until January 1836 and self-published in April 1836.
+The poem was written in the Bohorič alphabet from July 1835 until January 1836 and self-published on 14 April 1836.
 It was printed in 600 copies in Ljubljana by Josef Blasnik.

 Structure

 The poem comprises over 500 verses and has three parts.
 The first part of the poem, added approximately ten years later, is a sonnet dedicating the work to Prešeren's late friend Matija Čop.
 The second part, the Introduction (Uvod), describes the final battle between Christians and pagan Slavs, led by the hero Črtomir.
 It is composed of 25 three-line and one four-line stanza and segues directly into the poem's third part, the Baptism (Krst), focusing on the reunion of Črtomir and Bogomila, who had been the priestess of the goddess Živa but is now a Christian.
-She persuades Črtomir to get baptised too.
+She persuades Črtomir to be baptised too.
 Part three is composed of 53 ottava rimas.
 It has less of an epic character than the second, as it mainly focuses on the emotions of individuals.
 The epics themes include Slovene identity in the context of the nation's conversion to Christianity.